-- prediction of RNA secondary structures
+- Prediction of RNA secondary structures

-- RNA folding dynamics, RNA (re)folding pathways
+- RNA folding dynamics and (re-)folding pathways

-- equilibrium and non-equilibrium properties of complex disordered systems
+- Equilibrium and non-equilibrium properties of complex disordered systems

-- efficient sampling strategies
+- Efficient sampling strategies

 I am particularly interested in viruses, whose relatively small yet diverse genomes provide a rich portfolio of characteristic traits that can be studied by theoretical approaches.
 In this line, I am developing custom virus bioinformatics tools such as RNAaliSplit or plfoldz.
 Collaborations with virologists, RNA biologists, and clinical scientists resulted in the development of ViennaNGS, a collection of applications for next-generation sequencing (NGS) analysis and comparative RNA genomics.